-Posting has seen a sustained increase over the last decade within the EU with the number of posted workers rising from approximately 1 million in 2010 to 1.8 million in 2018.
-Preliminary findings of our Con3Post project indicate that there has also been a developing trend in the posting of third country nationals – that is the posting of non-EU nationals through a company based in one EU member state to work in another EU member state – in recent years.
+Posting has seen a sustained increase within the EU over the past decade, with the number of posted workers rising from approximately 1 million in 2010 to 1.8 million in 2018.
+Preliminary findings of our Con3Post project indicate that there has also developed a trend of posting third-country nationals – that is, the posting of non-EU nationals through a company based in one EU Member State to work in another EU Member State – in recent years.
 One example for this is the posting of construction workers from Western Balkan countries like Bosnia and Herzegovina, Serbia and Kosovo via Slovenia to Austria and other EU countries.

 In response to the virus, the Austrian government mandated a shutdown of all non-essential businesses by March 16, 2020 and introduced strict travel restrictions.
-Travel to Austria is only permitted with a negative COVID-19 test which must not be older than four days.
-Austrian citizens and individuals who regularly reside in Austria are exempted but must self-quarantine for 14 days after entering the country.
+Travel to Austria is only permitted with a negative COVID-19 test, which must not be older than four days.
+Austrian citizens and individuals regularly residing in Austria are exempted but must self-quarantine for 14 days after entering the country.
 Workers posted to Austria are not exempted from these travel restrictions.

-According to a research brief of the Austrian Institute for Economic Research (WIFO), COVID-19 and the government’s countermeasures resulted in the strongest decline in employment in Austria since the winter of 1952/1952 with 200,000 individuals losing their jobs in the first two weeks of the lockdown and 600,000 others applying for short time work programmes.
-Compared to last year, the decline in employment was the strongest in gastronomy and hospitality (-41.2%), other business services including temporary work (-12.2%) and construction (-10%).
+According to a research brief of the Austrian Institute for Economic Research (WIFO), COVID-19 and the government’s countermeasures resulted in the strongest decline in employment in Austria since the winter of 1952/1952, with 200,000 individuals losing their jobs in the first two weeks of the lockdown and 600,000 more applying for short time work programmes.
+Compared to last year, the decline in employment was the strongest in gastronomy and hotel trade (-41.2%), other business services including temporary work (-12.2%), and construction (-10%).

 Source: Data provided by the Austrian Financial Police

 The impact of the pandemic was immediate in the construction sector.
 Most construction sites were closed in response to the shutdown initiated on March 16.
-Eleven days later, on March 27, the social partners of the industry agreed on an 8-point plan to ensure the health and safety of construction workers.
+Eleven days later, on March 27, the social partners in industry agreed on an 8-point plan to ensure the health and safety of construction workers.
 The plan includes rules on the wearing of masks, measures of personal hygiene, the regular disinfection of tools and physical distancing at work, during transport to and from work sites and in the sleeping quarters of construction workers.
-In addition, large constructions sites and sites where more than one company is operating need to assign one construction site coordinator in charge of implementing the COVID-19 related safety.
+In addition, large construction sites and sites where more than one company is operating need to assign a construction site coordinator in charge of implementing the COVID-19 related safety measures.
 The rules apply to all companies active onsite including subcontractors and suppliers.

 In the current public health crisis, it is therefore important to ask what happened to posted workers in Austria when the lockdown began and whether those continuing to work can do so under safe conditions.
 The most immediate questions, therefore, are:

-The reported statistics suggests that most posted workers lost their posting assignments and with that potentially their jobs.
-Unfortunately, it is difficult to collect information on the situation of posted workers because there are few support organisations for this group and posted workers themselves often do not contact the existing services immediately.
-However, the situation of foreign nationals regularly employed in Austria give some indication for the posting sector.
-The Chamber of Labour (Arbeiterkammer – AK) which provides counselling services to individuals employed in Austria received several inquiries by foreign nationals, mostly working in the hospitality sector, who were laid off at the start of the crisis.
+The reported statistics suggest that most posted workers lost their posting assignments and with that, potentially their jobs.
+Unfortunately, it is difficult to collect information on the situation of posted workers because there are few support organisations for this group and posted workers themselves often do not immediately contact the existing services.
+However, the situation of foreign nationals regularly employed in Austria gives some indication for the posting sector.
+The Chamber of Labour (Arbeiterkammer – AK), which provides counselling services to individuals employed in Austria, received several inquiries by foreign nationals, mostly working in the hospitality sector, who were laid off at the start of the crisis.
 According to Walter Gagawczuk from the AK, the inquiries related primarily to access to unemployment benefits and individual disputes with employers over outstanding wages.
 Further, many workers returned to their home countries after being laid off and were concerned that travel restrictions would prevent them from returning to their jobs in Austria when the lockdown within Austria is lifted.
 Posted workers cannot claim unemployment benefits in the receiving country and problems with unpaid or underpaid wages are widespread.
 Further, posted workers are already often vulnerable and highly dependent on their income.
 All this suggests that workers posted to Austria at the beginning of the crisis may have ended up in precarious situations.

 More data is required before a clear picture can emerge on the current scale of posting and on how employers are enforcing the new health and safety measures.
-Building on the expertise developed through several past and ongoing research projects in the field of posting (POOSH, EEPOW, Con3Post, POW-Bridge), we at the European Centre will continue our research to build a better understanding of posting developments and to inform evidence-based policy making.
+Building on the expertise developed through several past and ongoing research projects in the field of posting (POOSH, EEPOW, Con3Post, POW-Bridge), we at the European Centre will continue our research to reach a better understanding of posting developments and to inform evidence-based policy-making.